cepdnaclk/e19-4YP-Peraswarm-Active-Localization-and-Navigation/docs/README.md

 # Please update this with your repository name and title
 repository-name: eYY-4yp-project-template
-title: Actite localization and natigation
+title: Active localization and navigation
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

 # Project Title
-Actite localization and natigation
+Active localization and navigation

 #### Team